College of Arts and Letters2017-2018

 Before being accepted to student teaching, the following criteria must be met:

 - Admission to the teacher education program

-- NAU GPA must be at least 2.5, with a GPA of 2.5 in all teacher preparation courses, with no grade lower than a "C."
+- NAU GPA must be at least 2.5, with a GPA of 2.5 in all FRE and LAN courses, with no grade lower than a "C" in the major.

 - All candidates must demonstrate social and emotional maturity consistent with professional standards of classroom instruction as well as adequate physical health for teaching.

 - French Subject Knowledge Exam